geoenergiaUDESC/cudaLBM/README.md

 # cudaLBM

-`cudaLBM` is a high-performance computing project that implements the moment representation of the Lattice Boltzmann Method (LBM) on a single GPU using CUDA.
+`cudaLBM` is a high-performance computing project that implements the moment representation of the Lattice Boltzmann Method (LBM) on a single Nvidia GPU using CUDA.
 This project is currently under development and is primarily focused on Linux-based systems.

 ## 🚀 Features